 Advantages and disadvantages of tax residency

 The question of whether you want to be taxable as a resident in Spain has both Advantages and disadvantages.
-For example, pensions are taxed differently in Spain than in Germany.
-There are also differences in real estate and property matters that should be taken into account.
+For example, all income earned in Spain must be declared correctly in order to benefit from tax advantages and avoid legal problems.
+Pensions, for example, are taxed differently in Spain than in Germany.
+There are also differences in property and asset matters that should be taken into account.

 Pro Tip: If you are unsure about your tax liability, it is always advisable to consult a Tax consultant who is familiar with both Spanish and German tax issues.